ickb/proposal/README.md

 This would greatly reduce the quality of the service for everyone, as the only remaining deposits would be as big or bigger than the attacker capital and since it's impossible to withdraw partially from a NervosDAO deposit, this would greatly hamper the Protocol fruition.

 A good countermeasure is to fix a reasonable standard deposit size.
-As in real life bricks can be used to build a brick house of any size, in the same way:
+As in real life bricks can be used to build houses of any size, in the same way:

-- deposits too big should be split into standard deposits, possibly even spread over longer periods;
+- deposits too big should be split into standard deposits and possibly even spread over longer periods;
-- deposits too small are better served by secondary markets, such as Uniswap-alike AMMs.
+- deposits too small are better served by secondary markets.

 This deposit standard size can be defined in CKB terms or in CBK++ terms: